-Gap insurance covers the $5,000 left on Cory’s loan after his car is totaled
+Case study: Gap insurance covers Cory’s loan after his car is totaled

 Cory is involved in an accident and is found not at fault.
 Luckily, his accident is covered by his car insurance policy.
 At the time of the accident, Cory’s car is worth $10,000, but he still owes $15,000 on his car loan.